 - For thicker stems, I recommend using a stem cutter.

 - Close any cutter you use before you put it away to avoid finger injuries the next time someone grabs it.
 Those things are SHARP, y’all!!
-Safety first.
+Safety first – always.

-What Tool Is Used To Cut Faux Flower Stems?
+What Tool Is Used To Cut Artificial Flower Stems?

 When it comes to floral design tools, there are a number of different options and each does a different job.

-There are several tools I recommend every wreath maker and craftpreneur have on hand and based on your project needs, you may use one or you may use all of them.
+There are several tools I recommend every wreath maker and Craftpreneur have on hand.
+Based on your project needs, you may use one or need all of them.

 Wire cutters are also helpful because they are good for adjusting artificial flower stems.
 They come in long, short, sharp, and blunt, to help with all your cutting or bending needs.

-Tip: Wire cutters work really well…to a point.
+Pro Tip: Wire cutters work really well…to a point.
 They won’t cut through all floral stems (each tool has a different purpose, right?).
-If you have thick stems, use one of the tools I mention below.
+If you have thick stems, use one of the other tools I mention below.

 Can you cut flowers with scissors?
-My answer: Not if you want your scissors to stay sharp and cut your ribbons without ripping or fraying them.
+My answer: Not if you want your scissors to stay sharp AND be able to cut your ribbons without ripping or fraying them.

-Ribbon scissors should not be used for cutting stems or florist wire, because those items will damage the blades.
-They are so handy to use for any ribbons or bows in your project…just make sure to only use them for that purpose.
+Also, ribbon scissors should not be used for cutting stems or floral wire, because those items will damage the blades.
+They’re so handy to use for any ribbons or bows in your project…just make sure to only use them for that purpose.

 Working with sharp tools can easily lead to accidents, so here are some tips to keep yourself safe.

-- Always close your cutting tools after usage, so they don’t cut you next time you reach for them.
+- Always close your cutting tools after using them, so they don’t cut you next time you reach for them.
 It might feel like one more step to remember, but it’s an important one!

 - When working with wire or other sharp materials that will be part of your final product, wrap it with green floral tape, so it’s both camouflaged and safe.